Interview answer drill

 • Assuming only trusted users can influence inputs.

-• Using eval for tasks solved by JSON parsing or function maps.
+• Using eval for tasks solved by JSON parsing, bracket access, or function maps.

 • Ignoring CSP constraints until deployment hardening starts.